 Code M. Section 453(I)(3) information.
 The corporation will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
-Report the interest on Schedule 2 (Form 1040), line 8.
-Check box "c" and enter "453(I) (3)" and the amount of the interest in the space next to that box.
+Report the interest on Schedule 2 (Form 1040), line 14.
 See section 453(I)(3) for details on how to figure the interest.

 Code N. Section 453A(c) information.
-The corporation will report any information you need to figure the interest due under section 453A(c) with respect to certain installment sales.
-This information shall include the following from each Form 6252 where line 5 is greater than \$150,000.
+The corporation will report any information you need to figure the interest charge under section 453A(c) with respect to certain installment sales.
+See Pub.
+537, Installment Sales.
+This information will include the following from each Form 6252 where line 5 is greater than \$150,000.

-- 1. Description of property.
+- Description of property.

-- 2. Date acquired.
+- Date acquired.

 - Date property sold.

-- 4. Selling price, including mortgages and other debts (not including interest, whether stated or unstated), less mortgages, debts and other liabilities the buyer assumed or took the property subject to.
+- Selling price, including mortgages and other debts (not including interest, whether stated or unstated).

-- 5. Gross profit.

-- 6. Gross profit percentage.

-- 7. Contract price less (4) above, plus payments received during the year, not including interest, whether stated or unstated.

-- 8. Payments received in prior years, not including interest whether stated or unstated.

-- 9. Installment sale income.

-- 10. Character of the income-capital or ordinary.

-- 11. Shareholder's share of the deferred obligation.
-See computation below.
+- Mortgages, debts, and other liabilities the buyer assumed or took the property subject to. - Gross profit. - Contract price. - Gross profit percentage. - Current year payments and deemed payments received during the year, not including interest whether stated or unstated. - Origination year payments and deemed payments received during the year, not including interest whether stated or unstated. - Payments received in prior years, not including interest whether stated or unstated. - Installment sale income. - Character of the income-capital or ordinary.